Chigozie0706/Reliefchain-supra/README.md

 - **Parameters**:
   - `center_id`: Unique ID of the center.
   - `amount`: Amount to donate in `supra_coin`.
+- **Features**:
-- Validates the existence and active status of the center and ensures sufficient balance.
+  - Validates the existence and active status of the center.
-- Transfers the donation amount to the center’s account.
+  - Ensures sufficient balance before transferring the donation amount.

 ### 4. **Viewing Details**